-Some of the UK’s leading data companies, including CACI, Experian, Equifax, TransUnion (formerly Callcredit) and Data8, are among those businesses being investigated by the Information Commissioner’s Office as part of its ongoing probe into the use of personal data for political advertising, which has already put Emma’s Diary in the dock.
+Some of the UK’s leading data companies, including CACI, Experian, Equifax, TransUnion (formerly Callcredit) and Data8, are among those firms being probed by the Information Commissioner’s Office as part of its ongoing probe into the use of personal data for political advertising, which has already put Emma’s Diary in the dock.

 The regulator said it has found that some political parties had purchased datasets of personal data from data brokers and used this for election and campaign purposes.